 Non-Sponsored TN Status

 Non-sponsored TN status is something the employee obtains on their own.
-The only document provided by the hiring department is the letter from prospective employer.
+The only document provided by the hiring department is the letter from the prospective employer.